platformsh/platformsh-docs/docs/src/_index.md

 ### Infrastructure as code

 Platform.sh covers not only all of your hosting needs but also most of your DevOps needs.
-It is a simple, single tool that covers the application life-cycle from development to production and scaling.
+It is a single tool that covers the application life-cycle from development to production and scaling.

 You only need to write your code, including a few YAML files that specify your desired infrastructure, commit it to Git, and push.
 You don't need to setup anything manually.
 The web server is already setup and configured, as is any database, search engine, or cache that you specify.